DIYbiosphere/sphere/docs/copyright/terms-of-use.md

 Overall the Work in this Project is divided as:

-- the **Database** which includes all the Content (text, images) and Data in the entries and is dedicated to the Public Domain with [CC0][cc0], which allows for a completely free use of the work.
+- the **Library** which includes all the Content (text, images) and Data in the entries and is dedicated to the Public Domain with [CC0][cc0], which allows for a completely free use of the work.
     - You can: use, modify, distribute original or derivative works for ANY purpose; personal, commercial, etc.
     - You cannot: hold liable, or make patent claims.